chrometoasters/ct-drupal-autoupload/README.md

 ### When JavaScript is enabled

+The Drupal module:

+* adds a style block to the header, which hides the Upload button
-* the Drupal module removes the Upload button, so that choosing a file also triggers an upload of that file via Ajax
+* changes the 2-step pick-then-upload behaviour to 1 step, so that picking a file also triggers an upload of that file via Ajax

+We:

 * we restyle the UI to match the design (IE9+)
 * we add keyboard focus support